flutter/website/src/docs/resources/architectural-overview.md

 This overview is divided into a number of sections:

 1. The **layer model**: The pieces from which Flutter is constructed.
-1. **Reactive user interfaces**: An introduction to a core paradigm behind Flutter user interface development.
+1. **Reactive user interfaces**: A core concept for Flutter user interface development.
 1. An introduction to **widgets**: The fundamental building blocks of Flutter user interfaces.
 1. The **rendering process**: How Flutter turns UI code into pixels.